 Control program costs while meeting assignee needs via well-designed policies that address economic changes over time.
 Access the recording to learn how to:

-Host-based compensation approaches for cross-border assignments and transfers tend to be most effective when specific conditions exist.
 The key to success is having a decision process in place to assess when this approach is likely to be successful, or when an alternative pay approach may be preferable.